 Changing That Tire:

-- Finding a Safe Place to Pull Over: Pull as far over to the shoulder as you can.
+- Find a Safe Place to Pull Over: Pull as far over to the shoulder as you can.
 Make sure not to park your car at the curve of the shoulder where any approaching cars cannot see you.
 If you can, find a flat spot so that jacking your car up will not be difficult for you.
 Be sure that your parking brake is set and is you have a manual transmission, leave your car in gear.